OpenFutbol/openfutbol.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: home
 permalink: /
-subtitle: <a href='https://www.meetup.com/nbhdsoccer/'>RSVP</a> Mens.
+subtitle: <a href='https://www.meetup.com/nbhdsoccer/'>RSVP to play. </a> We are All-Inclusive- Mens.
 Coed.
 Womens.
 Youth.
 Masters.
-All-inclusive.

 profile:
   align: right